LS1 Vs LS2: What’s The Best Engine For You?

 Rather unsurprisingly, the LS has also managed to maintain its spot at the top of the drift scene for many years, too.
 Some might think its played out now, but to be honest, we can understand the appeal.

 Given that it’s often the same size, or even smaller, than some of the stock turbo 4-cylinder engine that owners replace them with.
-At the same time, they have no turbo lag – or turbos to go wrong for that matter.
+At the same time, they have no turbo lag – or turbos to go wrong for that matter (although if you do want to shoot for crazy LS1 power, our LS1 turbo kit guide will be just what your looking for).

 If it does go completely wrong, chances are, especially if you’re based in the US, that you can conveniently pick one up for a reasonable price at your local junkyard.
 We wish the same could be said for the likes of the 2JZ!